andersmurphy/andersmurphy-blog/resources/posts/2019-12-19-clojure-permutations.md

 => ((1 2 3) (1 3 2) (2 1 3) (2 3 1) (3 1 2) (3 2 1))
 ```

-We can replace `count` with `next` to make the solution more idiomatic:
+`count` is replaced with `next` to make the solution more idiomatic:

 ```Clojure
 (defn permutations [s]